 The Certificate program is designed and intended for advancement to the middle management in the public service.
 To qualify for a Certificate, a student must complete ten (10) three semester hours courses for a total of thirty (30) semester hours.
 Eight (8) of the three semester hour courses are compulsory and two (2) are chosen from the list of approved electives.

 COMPULSORY CERTIFICATE COURSES

-Organizational Behaviour Business 271
+Organizational Behaviour l

-Introductory Microeconomics Economics 101
+Introductory Microeconomics I

-Introductory Macroeconomics Economics 102
+Introductory Macroeconomics I

-Academic Writing English 101
+Academic Writing I

-Professional Writing English 381
+Professional Writing I

-Canadian Politics I: Government Political Studies 201
+Canadian Politics I : Government I

-Law Politics and the Judicial Process I Political Studies 211
+Law Politics and the Judicial Process I I

-Canadian Public Administration Political Studies 311
+Canadian Public Administration I